Part 1, Chapter 1

-While Flask and Django are the two most popular Python web frameworks, FastAPI has surged in popularity in late 2019 and early 2020 since it supports async out-of-the box and has an advanced data validation feature based on Python type hints.
+While Flask and Django are the two most popular Python web frameworks, FastAPI has surged in popularity since 2019 since it supports async out-of-the box and has an advanced data validation feature based on Python type hints.

 Put simply, FastAPI is a modern, batteries-included Python web framework that's perfect for building RESTful APIs.
 It can handle both synchronous and asynchronous requests and has built-in support for data validation, JSON serialization, authentication and authorization, and OpenAPI (version 3.0.2 as of writing) documentation.

 - Heavily inspired by Flask, it has a lightweight microframework feel with support for Flask-like route decorators.

 - It takes advantage of Python type hints for parameter declaration which enables data validation (via Pydantic) and OpenAPI/Swagger documentation.

 - Built on top of Starlette, it supports the development of asynchronous APIs.

 - It's fast.
 Since async is much more efficient than the traditional synchronous threading model, it can compete with Node and Go with regards to performance.

 - Because it's based on and fully compatible with OpenAPI and JSON Schema, it supports a number of powerful tools, like Swagger UI.